coingaming/moon/README.md

 5. Stop the command above, then try running `./run-locally-dev.sh`
 6. If you do see error in ElixirLS extension "no elixir command found", you'll need to `cp .tool-versions ~`

+Install dependencies: `mix deps.get`

+To format your code, run `mix format` , `mix surface.format`

-# Running .run-auto-importers.sh
+## Running .run-auto-importers.sh

 This script imports figma assets and icons.
 You need to set the values in the .env file.
 You also need read access to the assets tool repo https://github.com/coingaming/assets Kindly check if you can clone this repo, if not, ask YulianaYarema @yarema184

+## Tests
+All newly added components must come with tests.
+In order to run the tests, run `mix test`

-# Preferences to consider when writing code
+## Preferences to consider when writing code

 In writing code try to remember following rules:

 1. Code should be as short and simple as possible (less lines is better)
 2. Code should be as explicit as possible (and compiler should catch as many errors as possible)
+3. Moon Design System follows [headless design ](https://garden.mirahi.io/get-started-with-headless-design-systems/) approach - emphasis is on building smart, functional and reusable UI components.
-3. Use slots
+4. Use slots
-4. Add and run tests
+5. Add and run tests
-5. Create component's page in moon_web application with API described and state shown
+6. Create component's page in moon_web application with API described and state shown
-6. Use following classes for TW-way styling:
+7. Use following classes for TW-way styling:
    - Use Moon classes for: (see ds-moon-preset.js for full list of variables, and themes/moon-design-\*.css for values)
      - font sizes
      - border-radius - rounded-moon-{s - big elements, e.g cart, i - interactive, e.g button}